George Carman: Personal life

-In an interview in The Guardian newspaper in 2012, Dominic Carman stated that his father was well aware that Savile had committed offences against children.
-George Carman's association with Jimmy Savile was further examined in the 2014 Channel 5 documentary Jimmy Savile: Crimes that Shook Britain.
-The 2022 Netflix Documentary Jimmy Savile: A British Horror Story explored Savile's history of committing sexual assaults and abuse and interviewed both Dominic Carman and Newspaper editor Paul Connew who indicated that George Carman was aware of Savile's proclivity for underage sex.

 Death

 Carman suffered with prostate cancer for several years, and died on 2 January 2001, in Merton in southwest London.

 According to an obituary published in The Lawyer on 9 January 2001, Carman "...was thought of by many as one of the most difficult men in the legal profession, with a somewhat brash and even obnoxious persona."

 Carman's funeral was held at Westminster Cathedral with a memorial service at St Clement Danes.

 Media portrayals

 In April 2002, the BBC broadcast the biographical drama Get Carman: The Trials of George Carman QC starring David Suchet as Carman, Lisa Maxwell as Gillian Taylforth, Douglas Reith as Jonathan Aitken and Sarah Berger as Jani Allan.
 The title refers to Guardian editor Alan Rusbridger's response to the news of Aitken's 1995 libel action against the paper: "We'd better get Carman—before Aitken gets him."

 In 2018, Carman was portrayed by Adrian Scarborough in the BBC drama A Very English Scandal about the Thorpe affair.